aimms/documentation/webui/webui-grid-pages.rst

 #.
 In the ``props`` section, only change the values for ``gridTemplateColumns``, ``gridTemplateRows``, and ``gridTemplateAreas``, as explained above.

 #.
-While defining "``gridTemplateColumns`` and ``gridTemplateRows`` no spaces should be given between the numeric and measure of proportionality. eg: 1fr, 50px, 20%.
+While defining "``gridTemplateColumns`` and ``gridTemplateRows`` no spaces should be given between the numeric and measure of proportionality. e.g., 1fr, 50px, 20%.

 	.. image:: images/PageV2_RightWrongDivisions.png
     		:align: center